 Defining a New North Star

 In 2025, Malvina founded NorthStar Wisdom, a community and advisory firm dedicated to helping leaders find their unique path.
 Her methodology is built on three pillars: Leadership, Wellbeing, and Synchronistic Technology.
-She challenges the modern obsession with the “grind,” arguing that technology should be a partner that grants us the capacity for wellbeing, not a tool for endless work.
-Her approach uses AI to turn digital insight into conscious collaboration, allowing leaders to strip away the performance and find their own substance.
+She challenges the modern obsession with the “grind,” advocating for technology as a partner in enabling wellbeing—not perpetuating burnout.

 “Like diamonds and pearls, great leaders are formed by the friction they navigate, not the titles they hold.
 If you are not exhausted by a separate work persona, you can focus that energy on the ecosystem.”

-Malvina’s impact is perhaps most visible in her commitment to the next generation.
-As a mentor for The Girls’ Network and a former befriender for the RAF Association, she lives her belief that leadership is a collective journey.
-She often reflects on how our children are always watching, learning what leadership looks like by observing how we navigate our own work and wellbeing.
+Her impact extends beyond corporate strategy.
+As a mentor for The Girls’ Network and a former befriender for the RAF Association, she embodies her belief that leadership is a collective journey.
+She often reflects on how the next generation is always watching, learning what leadership looks like through how we balance work, purpose, and wellbeing.

 A Legacy of Wholeness

-Malvina’s vision for the future of corporate strategy is one where resilience is not a buzzword, but a natural byproduct of a leader who is “whole.”
-She aims to break the cycle of “reactive heroism” that leads to executive burnout and organizational instability.
+Malvina’s vision for the future is one where resilience is not a buzzword, but a byproduct of wholeness.
+She seeks to break the cycle of “reactive heroism” that drives burnout and instability, replacing it with leadership grounded in authenticity and presence.

-Her advice to emerging leaders is as grounded as her journey: “Spend more time figuring out who you are and why you want to lead.
-If your loyalty to your values is not stronger than your fear of losing your ‘seat at the table,’ you are just getting in your own way.”
+Her advice to emerging leaders is clear: “Spend more time figuring out who you are and why you want to lead.
+If your loyalty to your values is not stronger than your fear of losing your seat at the table, you are a liability to your own integrity.”

-Malvina Gooding remains a “consummate professional with a human touch,” as described by former colleague Wendy Penn Wollard.
-She continues to advocate for a world where leaders can carry the weight of their responsibility without losing who they are—proving that we lead best when we are, quite simply, ourselves.
+Malvina Gooding remains what one colleague described as a “consummate professional with a human touch.”
+She continues to advocate for a world where leaders can carry responsibility without losing themselves—proving that we lead best when we are, quite simply, ourselves.

 Editorial Note: Malvina Gooding’s journey reminds us that true strategic foresight requires the mental space that only comes with wellbeing.
 Her story invites us to move away from the “fixer” model and toward a leadership style rooted in authenticity and presence.
 How are you showing up for your team today?